madewithkoji/koji-vcc/README.md

 If your app contains autoplaying media (audio/video) or state (play/pause), you can implement event listeners using `feed.onPlaybackStateChanged((isPlaying) => {})`. `isPlaying` will be true when your app is in view in the feed, and false when it is not.

 See documentation in `src/FeedSdk/index.js` for more detailed information.

+To test an app in a feed scenario, you can append `?feedDebug=true` to your app's WithKoji.com URL.
+For example: `https://withkoji.com/~username/my-app?feedDebug=1`.
+When you are confident that your app is able to function well within a feed, please contact us and we will review and authorize it.